Blogs

 4. Misclassification of Expenses: Assigning expenses to incorrect categories can skew financial reports and misrepresent business performance.

-5. Failing to Backup Data: Data loss can be catastrophic.
+5. Failing to Back Up Data: Data loss can be catastrophic.
 Regularly back up accounting data to prevent loss due to technical failures or other issues.

 6. Neglecting Tax Deadlines: Missing tax filing deadlines or making errors on tax returns can lead to penalties and unnecessary expenses.